How Inflation Impacts Your Purchasing Power

 What is Purchasing Power?

-Purchasing power represents the quantity of goods or services that a single unit of currency can buy.
-When inflation occurs, prices rise, and the purchasing power of that currency falls.
+Purchasing power represents how many goods or services one unit of currency can purchase.
+As inflation happens, prices increase, and that currency's purchasing power declines.
 Economists often refer to this as the "Silent Tax" because it reduces your wealth without removing a single dollar from your bank account.

 In the United States, this decline is officially tracked by the Bureau of Labor Statistics (BLS).
-They publish the Consumer Price Index (CPI), which measures the change in prices paid by consumers for a basket of goods and services.
+They publish the Consumer Price Index (CPI), which tracks how consumer prices change over time across a basket of goods and services.
 When the CPI goes up, your purchasing power goes down.
 While rates fluctuate, even moderate inflation means your money buys significantly less year over year.

 The Decay of $100 (At 3% Inflation)